-Neighbours and Friends – this might be stating the obvious, but do you have contact details for friends and neighbours who you can call on, particularly if you don’t live close by?
+This might be stating the obvious, but do you have contact details for friends and neighbours who you can call on, particularly if you don’t live close by?

-Medical History – allergies, previous surgery, chronic conditions, current medication, especially if your parent is on blood thinners like Warfarin (in case you need this information out of hours when the doctor cannot be contacted).
+Allergies, previous surgery, chronic conditions, current medication, especially if your parent is on blood thinners like Warfarin (in case you need this information out of hours when the doctor cannot be contacted).

-Legal Stuff – you should check with your parents that they have written a will and that you know where the latest copy is.
+You should check with your parents that they have written a will and that you know where the latest copy is.
 You should also discuss with them drawing up a Power of Attorney and an Advance Directive well in advance of the potential need for either.

-Passwords – potentially a legal minefield regarding agreements with providers and data protection… but at the very least it is worth knowing the main login details and password to a computer, with details of online accounts, and what is stored where on the computer such as photographs.
+Potentially a legal minefield regarding agreements with providers and data protection… but at the very least it is worth knowing the main login details and password to a computer, with details of online accounts, and what is stored where on the computer such as photographs.

 - Bank account details